igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 *   Sampling window size; default 50 bases
 *   Maximum number of reads per window; default 100

 To change the defaults, set the values in the *Downsampling* section of the *Alignments* tab in the *View > Preferences* window.
+Note that 3rd gen tracks are not downsampled by default; it can be enabled in the *Third Gen* tab.

 !!! tip " "
     If your file has deep coverage and you want to be able to see more of the reads, try decreasing the [visibilty window](#visibility-window) before you disable or decrease the downsampling.
 The narrower window will help keep the memory usage down.